larry-lu/extendXarray/README.md

 ### Status

-Project is in its infancy.
-Only one class so far.
-Simple but robust class for rastering shapefile against input `xarray.Dataset` objects with methods for outputting to several `xarray` data structures.
+This project is in its infancy.
+Just one simple, robust class for rasterizing shapefiles (and soon other vector objects) against input `xarray.Dataset` objects with methods for outputting to other conventient `xarray` data structures.

 See the demo in the Jupyter Notebook:
 [examples/class_GridVectors.ipynb](examples/class_GridVectors.ipynb)